suffolklibraries/lgc/content/collections/events/lets-dance-holiday-club.md

   -
     type: paragraph
     attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text
+        text: "Filled with creative dance sessions,\_"
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Let’s Dance!
+Holiday Club'
+      -
+        type: text
-        text: 'DanceEast will provide a nutritious hot lunch, healthy snack, and drink, as well as arts and crafts activities.
+        text: ' is a fun, energetic and imaginative way for children and young people to learn and express themselves through movement.
+DanceEast will provide a nutritious hot lunch, healthy snack, and drink, as well as arts and crafts activities.
 It’s a great chance for young people to form new friendships, build confidence and develop fresh new skills.'
   -
     type: paragraph
     attrs: